 Every corner of the Inca domain was easily accessible via branch roads, all designed or taken over and unified with one intention – to dominate and administer an enormous empire.
-Runners were posted at chasqui stations and tambo rest-houses which punctuated the road at intervals of between 2 and 15km.
-Fresh fish was relayed on foot from the coast and messages were sent with runners from Quito to Cusco (2000km) in less than six days.
+Runners were posted at chasqui stations (chaski stations) and tambo rest-houses which punctuated the road at intervals of between 1 and 9 mi (2 and 15 km).
+Fresh fish was relayed on foot from the coast and messages were sent with runners from Quito to Cusco (1,240 mi/2,000 km) in less than six days.
 The more difficult mountain canyons were crossed on bridges suspended from cables braided out of jungle lianas (creeping vines) and high passes were – and still are – frequently reached by incredible stairways cut into solid rock cliffs.

 The primary sector in the economy was inevitably agriculture and in this the Incas made two major advances: large terracing projects created the opportunity for agricultural specialists to experiment with new crops and methods of cultivation, and the transportation system allowed a revolution in distribution.

 Massive agricultural terracing projects were going on continuously in Inca-dominated mountain regions.
 The best examples of these are in the Cusco area at Tipón, Moray, Ollantaytambo, Pisac and Cusichaca.